Special Clinical Focus

 Not just endometriosis can represent a cause of infertility.
 At the Fertility Centre of the Women’s Clinic in Tubingen, the specialists under Prof. Wallwiener in Tubingen probe the causes of infertility.
 Using the most advanced therapeutic techniques, the desire to have children can be fulfilled for many couples, for example, by means of artificial insemination.
 The University Women’s Clinic in Tubingen also counsels couples concerning freezing unfertilised egg cells (“Social Freezing”).

-of selected experts in the specialist field Gynecology and Obstetrics
+Selected expert in the specialist field Gynecology and Obstetrics

 Deputy Executive Medical Director of the Department of Women’s Health, Medical Director of the Research Institute for Women’s Health